pstoute/clean-testimonials/readme.txt

 Yes.
 Specify the "per_page" attribute when using the [testimonials] shortcode.
 EG, [testimonials category="10" per_page="5"].

+= Available filters =
+The following filters are available in Clean Testimonials so you can customise it to your liking.

+1. new_testimonial_notification - Filter whether an email notification should be sent to the administrator when a new testimonial is submitted.
+2. new_testimonial_email - Filter which email address which the new testimonial notification email is sent to.
+Defaults to administrator email.
+3. new_testimonial_confirmation_message - Filter the text which is displayed when a new testimonial is received.
+4. new_testimonial_failure_message - Filter the text which is displayed when a testimonial submission fails.

 = I am a developer, what can you tell me? =

 The following information might be handy for you to know.